boandco/boandco.github.io/README.md

 ### To serve locally

-`bundle exec jekyll serve --livereload`
+`bundle exec jekyll serve --livereload` and navigate to http://localhost:4000

 ### Deployment